I’ve been devoted to literature, publishing, and technology for my entire life.

 I began programming on a Commodore VIC-20 which my Dad gave me and my brothers for Christmas in 1980, and was fortunate to receive computer training in school from about the fifth grade on.

 I discovered the DIY punk rock underground at age 14 and began publishing my own writing, drawings, collage art, and interviews in zines which were read and reviewed worldwide.
 Although I lived with my parents in the suburbs, I had a P.O. box at a local drugstore as I was corresponding with other writers, publishers, bands, and activists from all over the world and I was receiving and reading underground press zines, chapbooks, paperbacks, comics, newsletters, and newspapers.

-In 1996 I learned HTML through an online course, and promptly moved into web design and development.
+In 1996 I learned HTML through an online course, and moved into web design and development.
 After a year and a half managing a web design team at an agency in Edmonton, Alberta, I landed a job in the Canary Wharf district in London learning as much as I could working on projects for prestigious UK and EU clients until the dot-com crash in 2001.

-After a return to Canada in 2004, I graduated from the inaugural year of the Humber College Creative Book Publishing program in Toronto in 2005, then was asked to develop and teach a technology course for that program.
-Since then, the publishing industry has been through significant transformations, with the emergence of print on demand technology, ebooks, the Kindle, and online ebook retailers like Kobo.
+Also after graduation, Humber College asked me to develop and teach a technology course for its publishing program.
+Since then, the publishing industry has been through significant transformations, with the emergence of print-on-demand technology, ebooks, the Kindle, and online ebook retailers like Kobo.
 There have also been significant improvements in the software used to design books, ebooks, websites, and digital marketing materials.
 To accommodate all of these changes I have since developed an advanced technology class for the same program.
 I have now been teaching at Humber for 17 years (remotely for the last two years), and I served on the program’s advisory committee for 15 years until I left for Europe in 2019.